rachellee0720/Price-Range-Forecast-of-House/README.md

-# Price Range Forecast of House :house_with_garden:
+# Prediction Interval of House Price:house_with_garden:

 ## ＊ Introduction ＊
 1. use `customers' house browsing history` to `predict price range of houses` that customers will `click on next`.